 - Recruiting students from diverse socioeconomic backgrounds through robust outreach;

 - Ensuring that admitted lower-income students enroll and are retained through practices that have been shown to be effective;

 - Minimizing or eliminating gaps in progression and graduation rates between and among students from low-, moderate- and high-income families.

-- Research and knowledge-dissemination facilitated by the Aspen Institute's College Excellence Program and Ithaka S+R to identify and promote replication of effective practices and elevate ATI member efforts, including quarterly research papers detailing promising strategies for increasing opportunity and success.
+- Research and knowledge dissemination facilitated by the Aspen Institute's College Excellence Program and Ithaka S+R, helping to identify and elevate best practices from across our member institutions, including research papers, issue briefs, and other publications detailing promising strategies for increasing opportunity and success.